songair/songair.github.io/_posts/2021-09-04-elasticsearch-snapshot-repository-structure.md

 ---
 layout:              post
-title:               Internal Structure Of A Snapshot Repository
+title:               Internal Structure Of Snapshot Repository
 subtitle:            >
     Given one sentence to expand the title or explain why this article may interest your readers.